w3c/webappsec/specs/subresourceintegrity/spec.markdown

 eligible for integrity checks.
 {:.note}

-One should note that being a [privileged document][] (e.g. a document delivered over HTTPS) is not necessary for the use of integrity validation.
-Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a privileged document is unnecessary.
-However, if integrity is used in an [unprivileged document][] (e.g. a document delivered over HTTP), authors should be aware that the integrity provides <em>no security guarantees at all</em>.
+One should note that being a [secure document][] (e.g. a document delivered over HTTPS) is not necessary for the use of integrity validation.
+Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a [secure document] is unnecessary.
+However, if integrity is used in other than a [secure document][] (e.g. a document delivered over HTTP), authors should be aware that the integrity provides <em>no security guarantees at all</em>.
 For this reason, authors should only deliver integrity metadata on a [potentially secure origin][].
-See [Unprivileged contexts remain unprivileged][] for more discussion.
+See [Non-secure contexts remain non-secure][] for more discussion.

 {:.note}

 [uri-origin]: http://tools.ietf.org/html/rfc6454#section-4
-[Unprivileged contexts remain unprivileged]: #unprivileged-contexts-remain-unprivileged-1
+[Non-secure contexts remain non-secure]: #non-secure-contexts-remain-non-secure-1

 Certain HTTP headers can also change the way the resource behaves in